Mahmud-Buet15/60-days-of-SQL/Problem_set_16(#8_week_sql_challenge/README.md

 #### **Q3.
 How do the sale metrics for these 2 periods before and after compare with the previous years in 2018 and 2019?**

-**comparison of before change period of 2020 with similar period of 2018 and 2019**
+**Solution Part 01: Comparison of before change period of 2020 with similar period of 2018 and 2019**
 ```sql
 select
 	before_change_2020 as "Sale 2020 (before change)",